Destruction Warlock DPS Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.1.5

 For the vast majority of Azerite comparisons, an Azerite piece that is at least +15 item levels higher than another piece will always be better, provided you are able to use at least the Outer Ring trait.
 In some circumstances, such as when the lower item level item has one of the best available traits, it may actually be worthwhile to take the item level loss for the favorable trait, however, such situations are rare.
 The only way top reliably determine which pieces are true upgrades past this basic eye test is to compare your items using a tool such as Raidbots.

-At the current time, "Middle Ring" traits are much less influential than their "Outer Ring" counterparts.
+At the current time, "Middle Ring" traits are much less influential than their "Outer Rings" counterparts.
 When considering Azerite pieces without the use of a simulation tool, it is best to simply compare the "Outer Ring" traits to determine the relative priority of gear.

 3. Choosing Azerite Traits as an Destruction Warlock

 Despite the rankings provided below for Azerite Traits, there is some thought that goes into Azerite beyond simply selecting the highest ranking traits.
 Certain traits perform exceptionally in specific environments, while others are effective regardless of the encounter.

 As with our sister specializations Affliction and Demonology, the Uldir empowered traits Archive of the Titans and Laser Matrix are particularly desirable and potent.
 This is due to their extremely flexible nature, in addition to the fact that they are continually empowered throughout Uldir.

 Flashpoint is arguably the most important trait for the new raid Battle of Dazar'alor, where there are so many opportunities to take advantage of its bonus.